Wint3rmute/ReqSnake/docs/REQ-PARSER.md

 > REQ-PARSER-14
 > The parser shall ignore blockquotes that span multiple paragraphs (i.e., with blank lines in between).
 > child-of: REQ-PARSER-1

-> REQ-PARSER-15
-> The parser shall raise an error if a circular child relationship is detected.
-> child-of: REQ-CORE-2

 > REQ-PARSER-16
 > The parser shall support requirements and attributes containing Unicode characters.